-As announced in the 2014 Ontario Budget, the government will propose amendments to the Highway Traffic Act to modernize, by 2016, the treatment of unregistered road‐building machines that use public roads and highways.
-Amendments would include imposing registration and licensing requirements.
-Examples of these vehicles, developing a registration process and meeting with various stakeholders to receive input on this measure.
+As announced in the 2014 and 2015 Ontario Budgets, the government will propose amendments to the Highway Traffic Act that would modernize, by 2016, the treatment of certain unregistered road‑building machines that use public roads and highways.
+The government is currently reviewing potential registration and licensing requirements to be imposed on some of these vehicles, developing a registration process and meeting with various stakeholders to receive input on this measure.
 Learn more.

 If you operate an internal combustion engine that uses clear diesel fuel, you will pay tax on the fuel you buy.

 Every consumer who buys clear diesel fuel in Ontario pays fuel tax to a retailer.

 Fuel tax is collected at the wholesale level and is included on the invoice to the retailer.
 The retailer, in turn, recovers the tax amount when the sale is made to the consumer.
 Fuel tax is included in the price you pay at the pump and, unlike the Harmonized Sales Tax, does not appear as a separate line item on your receipt.

 Some groups do not have to pay fuel tax and can ask for a refund.
 They are:

 The fuel tax rates are:

 Tax-exempt fuel has been dyed red and carries a chemical marker to aid in the enforcement of fuel tax law.
 The dye is supplied by the Minister of Finance and added to fuel by registered dyers.

 First Nations individuals who are registered under the Indian Act (Canada) and First Nations bands may use coloured fuel in licensed vehicles where the fuel is acquired on a reserve.

 All railways operating in Ontario as part of a public transportation system must register with the Ministry of Finance as a registered consumer.
 This includes railways that commercially transport goods or passengers.